Substances | 6 min read

 Treatment For Addiction To Magic Mushrooms

 What may have begun as recreational use or an attempt to experimentally self-medicate addiction could result in negative consequences.
-If you or a loved one have developed a dependence on magic mushrooms, treatment is available.
-From detox and inpatient programs to intensive outpatient programs and aftercare services, holistic interventions can restore the balance in your body and your life.
+If you or a loved one has developed a dependence on magic mushrooms, treatment is available.
+From detox and inpatient programs to intensive outpatient programs and aftercare services, holistic interventions can help restore balance in your body and life.
 There are licensed addiction professionals at our drug rehab in New York who are ready to help craft a personalized treatment plan to get you back on the trajectory to recovery.

 Frequently Asked Questions about Magic Mushrooms